softwaresaved/recipy-test/TestFrameworkDesign.md

 For each package that recipy can log, a script is written that exercises the functions of the package.
 Each script has the following API:

 ```
-python SCRIPT.py -f FUNCTION [-i [INPUT1[,INPUT]*]  [-o [OUTPUT1[,OUTPUT]*]
+python SCRIPT.py FUNCTION
 ```

-The 'FUNCTION' argument specifies the function of the package to execute, which corresponds to one of the package's functions which recipy can log.
+The 'FUNCTION' argument specifies a unique function in the script.
+This function invokes input and/or output functions using one or more functions which recipy can log.

-A list of comma-separated input file names is given.
-The script is expected to use these input file names for functions that read files.

-A list of comma-separated output file names is given.
-The script is expected to use these output file names for functions that write files.

-The script creates input files of the given name that are suitable for testing the named function, invokes the function, and ensures that the output files are placed in the given output file names.

-So long as the above interface and behaviour is respected, how the script implements this behaviour is undefined.
-For example, it might use existing input files, or create these on-the-fly.
+Input and output files are the responsibility of the script itself.
+It can either create its own input and output files, or read these in from somewhere (but it is not expected that the caller (i.e. the test framework) provide these.

-Each unique combination of script, function, input and/or output files constitutes a unique test case.
+Each function constitutes a unique test case.
 For example, test cases for numpy could include:

 ```
-python run_numpy.py -f loadtxt -i data.csv
-python run_numpy.py -f loadtxt -i data.gz
-python run_numpy.py -f loadtxt -i data.bz2
+python run_numpy.py loadtxt
-python run_numpy.py -f savetxt -o result.csv
-python run_numpy.py -f savetxt -o result.gz
+python run_numpy.py savetxt
 ```

 It is also useful to test scenarios including: